 Bill Gallaher calls Victoria, British Columbia home but the road there was long and eventful.
 Born in Vancouver, he left home at an early age and motorcycled to the Canadian prairies where he befriended and wrestled a black bear named Bruno.
 He once hitch-hiked and bused from Los Angeles to New Orleans, then spent several years as an RCAF air traffic controller in various locations across the country.
 Two years with Air/Sea Rescue saw him involved in the rescue of downed pilots in the frozen arctic.
 He graduated from Simon Fraser University, travelled extensively through Europe, and later taught high school anthropology and social studies until his restlessness took him to Ireland where he turned his hobby of guitar playing and songwriting into a career.
-He has performed across Canada and as far south as California, on radio and on television.
+He has performed across Canada and as far south as California, on radio and television.
 Many of his songs have been recorded by other artists.
 His passion for writing historical ballads led naturally into writing historical novels of which he has penned eight.
-He has also written newspaper articles and music reviews.
+He has also written newspaper articles and music and book reviews.